ashiven/eqsat/README.md

 To define your own cost function for term extraction, follow the steps below.

-Automatically generate all of the boilerplate code required by the `eqsat` plugin
+Generate all of the boilerplate code required by the `eqsat` plugin

 ```bash
 python ./scripts/new_cost.py egg MyCost
 ```

-Define your new cost function in `src/egg/cost.rs`
+Define your cost function in `src/egg/cost.rs`

 ```rust
 #[derive(Debug)]